Learn: Why Theater Majors Are Vital

 The theatre major is a highly integrated academic program, providing students with curricular and co-curricular opportunities in the cultural contexts and collaborative practices of theatrical art.
 The theatre department teaches acting, directing, playwriting, design, literature, theory, and history, and all aspects of technical and production work.
 Majors complete nine required courses, and must also contribute to department productions in a variety of ways.
 Students have the opportunity to study the theory as well as the practice of theatre, and to examine western and non-western theatrical traditions.

 Though the program is demanding, its majors are also ambitious.
 In a typical class of six to ten majors, it is not unusual to find some students carrying double majors in everything from physics to religion to political science.
 Theatre students have studied abroad in Oxford, earned fellowships for post-graduate study, and graduated Phi Beta Kappa.
 Williams is also affiliated with the National Theatre Institute for intensive theatre study off-campus.

-- Theatre 201 Worldbuilding: Staging and Design for the Theater
+Theatre 201 Worldbuilding: Staging and Design For The Theater

-- Theatre 406 Senior Seminar
+Theatre 401 Practicing Theory: Senior Seminar

 The Degree with Honors in Theatre